The Red List of Trains in Japan

 Current Operations & Future Prospects

-The E2 series are currently used for Yamabiko (Tokyo - Morioka, semi-fast) and Nasuno (Tokyo - Koriyama, all-stations) services on Tohoku Shinkansen.
-JR East and trade unions suggest that the other units for Tohoku Shinkansen will be withdrawn in around 2025.
+The E2 series are currently used for a few Yamabiko (Tokyo - Morioka, semi-fast) and Nasuno (Tokyo - Koriyama, all-stations) services on the Tohoku Shinkansen.
+JR East and trade unions once suggested that the remaining units would be withdrawn in 2025, but it is likely to be deferred for a few years.

 Photos